Where to stay in London

 Get in touch with one of our experts and we'll find you the perfect apartments for your short or long stay in London

 Or call 033 0202 0404

-London is one of the world’s most visited cities – a vibrant, buzzing capital packed with history, art and leafy parks and gardens, as well as a cultural diversity and international flavour that is unique to this big city on a small island.
+London is one of the world’s most visited cities – a vibrant, buzzing capital packed with history, art and leafy parks and gardens, as well as a cultural diversity and international flavour that is unique to this big city.

 |Currency||GBP (Great British Pounds)|

 The City’s crackling energy and boundless creativity gets under your skin, from the magnificent museums and cultural landmarks, to the eclectic markets and ancient London pubs on every corner.

-The city may be steeped in British tradition, but it’s also the most international city in the world, with 300 languages and cultures creating the sights and sounds of this extraordinary metropolis.
+London may be steeped in British tradition, but it’s also the most international city in the world, with 300 languages and cultures coming together to create the sights and sounds of this extraordinary metropolis.
 What could possibly be more wonderful?

 There was a time when nobody had anything good to say about British cuisine - but those days are long past and the London food scene is widely acknowledged as one of the world’s best greatest – for both dining and drinking.
 There’s no denying London city breaks are the best if you’re looking to release your inner foodie.

-The city has its fair share of Michelin-starred eateries, celebrity chefs and fancy bars and restaurants, but the true joy of London dining is in the round-the-world tour of global foods and modern British cuisine, from the curry houses of Brick Lane to the indie cafes and gastropubs of Chiswick, Stoke Newington, Clapham and Highbury.
+The city has its fair share of Michelin-starred restaurants, celebrity chefs and fancy bars and eateries - but the true joy of London dining is in the round-the-world tour of global foods and modern British cuisine, from the Brick Lane curry houses to the indie cafes and gastropubs of Chiswick, Stoke Newington, Clapham and Highbury.